Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/scripts/index.md

 * [dmenu-launch](https://github.com/fsilveir/dmenu-launch): Simple and customizable
 dmenu launcher written in Python for acessing passwords, docs and application shortcuts.
 * [switch](switch): dmenu-based window switcher using wmctrl.
 If using dwm, requires the [ewmhtags](https://dwm.suckless.org/patches/ewmhtags/) or [focusonnetactive](//dwm.suckless.org/patches/focusonnetactive/) patch to be usefull.
+* [dmenu_bitwarden](https://gitlab.com/patriktrefil/dmenu-bitwarden): Script to get Bitwarden passwords to Your clipboard.